harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

 Your test functions will obviously be stored in a file but having all of your tests in one file can become messy.
 At some point we need to plan how to organise and lay out our tests in order to make best use of them.
 In a RAP project you will typically have three kinds of tests:

 - Unit tests which have been covered in this guide.
-- Integreation tests which test the interaction between modules of the program (occurs after unit testing).
+- Integration tests which test the interaction between modules of the program (occurs after unit testing).
 - Backtesting used to check how successful the pipeline is on historical data.

 These three classes of tests need to be separated out.
 The simplest way to do this is to have a subfolder in your main tests folder for each fo these kinds of tests, and then within these subfolders have python files containing the tests: